-- 4.31.
+- 4.34.
 The proposed development will assist in the delivery of Government policy and objectives to deliver a compact urban form with the delivery of 1 and 2 bed units.
-The delivery of such units will assist in the reduction of the average household size set out in the National Planning Framework. - 4.32.
+The delivery of such units will assist in the reduction of the average household size set out in the National Planning Framework. - 4.35.
 As outlined in SPPR 8, it is noted there are no restrictions on dwelling mix for a BTR development.
-The non BTR element of the scheme complies with SPPR1 and no evidence based HNDA assessment has been prepared with the LAP to support an alternative unit mix to SPPR1. - 4.33.
+Which is relevant to the BTR element of the scheme. - 4.36.
 The proposed development will include a range of dedicated residential support facilities including gym, media / games room, reception / concierge, lounge / working hub, bookable space and outdoor communal space.
-As evident above the ancillary facilities and necessary supporting documentation are fully provided as part of this application. - 4.34.
-As set out the development will assist in the achievement of Pillars 2, 3 and 4 of the Action Plan for Housing and Homelessness. - 4.35.
+As evident above the ancillary facilities and necessary supporting documentation are fully provided as part of this application." - 4.37.
+As set out the development will assist in the achievement of Pillars 2, 3 and 4 of the Action Plan for Housing and Homelessness. - 4.38.
 In summary the material contravention of Unit Mix is justifiable under Section 37(2)(b)(iii) as the proposed development is in compliance with Government and National Planning Policies and Objectives and Section 28 guidance, notably the Sustainable Urban Housing Design Standards for New Apartments (2020) in particular SPPR 1, SPPR 7 and SPPR 8.